chrisbu/dartwatch-JsonObject/README.md

 JsonObject for DART (http://www.dartlang.org)

-Now *M1* compatiblem, with new InvocationMirror syntax.
+Now *M1* compatible, with new InvocationMirror syntax.

 Read the article about using this on the dartlang website: http://www.dartlang.org/articles/json-web-service/